-The Recipient must, no later than 45 days after the end of each Fiscal year during the Term, submit a Year-End Regional performance report to Destination BC that summarizes the Recipient's performance against their agreed to deliverables and commitments as defined in the annual Regional Operations Plan during the Fiscal Year.
-The Year-End report is to provide (i) highlights of key Projects supported during the Fiscal Year, (ii) quantitative and qualitative description of the accomplishments of the Projects, (iii) challenges faced and solutions found, (iv) information on results (negative or positive) that were not anticipated, and lessons learned, and (v) description of outcomes with respect to program objectives set out in Schedule A. A template will be developed through the Integrated Planning process.
+A summary of the Recipient's performance against their agreed to deliverables and commitments as defined in the annual Regional Operations Plan and Budget during the Fiscal Year.
+The Year-End Regional Performance report is to provide:

+(1) highlights of key Projects supported during the Fiscal Year, (2) quantitative and qualitative description of the accomplishments of the Projects, (3) challenges faced, and solutions found, (4) information on results (negative or positive) that were not anticipated, and lessons learned, and (5) description of outcomes with respect to program objectives set out in Schedule A.